nullnull

-The radon measurement device must stay in location for the duration of the test and then be returned to the lab for analysis.
+To get accurate results, the radon measurement device must stay undisturbed in one location for the duration of the test.
 Ensure that you keep the return packaging for the device to return to the lab it was purchased from.

-Mark the date to return to the lab, or call your professional to come back and pick it up at the end of the testing period.
+Mark the date to return to the lab for analysis, or call your professional to come back and pick it up at the end of the testing period.

 The laboratory will report your radon test results after analyzing the device.